Paraguayan Chaco: Location

 The Paraguayan Chaco is located between the Pilcomayo and Paraguay Rivers, which provide saline soils that attract a rich variety of plants and animals.
 Its boundaries are the border with Argentina along the Pilcomayo River to the west; the border with Brazil over the mouth of Apa River to the south-east; is the border with Bolivia to the north; and the border with the Región Oriental (Eastern Region) to the south.

 Indigenous peoples of the Paraguayan Chaco

-The majority of the Indigenous peoples in Paraguay live in the Graco.
+The majority of the Indigenous peoples in Paraguay live in the Chaco.
 These include the following groups: